guimaraeslucas/FastString/README.md

  - change commas to dots
  - view HTML colors name table
  - view HTML symbol entities table
+ - get RGB and HEX value in a color picker

  The app also has some features like:
  - A flexible layout that adapts itself to small window sizes